-The task of building a gaming PC is a subject of interest for many people around the world.
-It can also be one of the most daunting tasks for the inexperienced users out there.
+The task of building or buying a gaming PC is a subject of interest for many people around the world.
+It can also be one of the most daunting tasks for the inexperienced PC users out there.
 While the appeal of assembling a computer is truly in the eye of the beholder, there are many pros and cons to building your own PC over buying a prebuilt model.
 In this article, we are going to explore whether it’s better to build your own gaming computer or to buy it pre-assembled.

 Is it cheaper to build or buy a gaming PC?

 Generally speaking, it is cheaper to build a gaming PC rather than buying a pre-built gaming PC.
 This is because you are not paying extra for the cost of assembly and profit margin associated with Prebuilt PCs.
 In most cases, the more expensive a prebuilt PC is, the more the cost of assembly and profit margin of the seller will be.
 Therefore, it is indeed cheaper to build a PC.
 However, you forfeit the time and less risk of damaging the PC components if you decide to build a PC from scratch rather than buy a Prebuilt version.

 Should you build or buy a gaming PC?

 This question is better answered by examining your budget—and your needs.

 As a PC gamer, you’ll want a computer that will give you the most bang for your buck.
 However, when it comes to building vs buying a PC, the market prices can fluctuate depending on many factors.
 The demand for certain PC components, in contrast with the supply, can cause their prices to fluctuate.

 For instance, during the crypto mining craze or crisis for some, cryptocurrency miners used massive amounts of video cards for their operations due to their processing power.
 As a result, the prices of GPUs skyrocketed make buying a PC the much more cost efficient choice than Building one at the time.